-For Nexus Surgical Laparoscopic and MIS Centre, we are very careful in selecting our patients who request for single-incision laparoscopic surgery.
+At Nexus Surgical, we are very careful in selecting our patients who request for single-incision laparoscopic surgery.
 We will also ensure that these patients are aware of the risks and benefits.

-If cosmesis is the main motivation why patients choose single-incision laparoscopic surgery, we will offer them needle-scopic or minilaparoscopic surgery as an alternatve to consider.
-This technqiue preserves the safety of conventional laparoscopic cholecystectomy while reducing the scars, by using miniaturized instruments.
+If cosmesis is the main motivation why patients choose single-incision laparoscopic surgery, we will offer them needle-scopic or minilaparoscopic surgery as an alternative to consider.
+This technique preserves the safety of conventional laparoscopic cholecystectomy while reducing the scars, by using miniaturized instruments.

 Do contact us should you require any further clarification.